The Rough Patch: Plot

 Future Ted explains the gang's apprehension as Barney and Robin entered the later months of their relationship.
 Barney gives Ted all of his porn.
 Marshall can tell Barney is serious about Robin since he has developed "relationship gut" – weight put on when in a stable relationship from eating so much food.
 While trying to dispose of the porn after Marshall and Lily leave, Ted ends up watching a movie called "Archisexture", but the movie is suddenly overlapped by a message from Barney.
 The message assumes Barney is either dead or in a committed relationship, which he tells Ted to save him from.
 After showing the tape to Lily and Marshall, Ted starts to agree with the past Barney.
 Barney and Robin now have a declining attitude towards each other and their relationship, with Barney becoming morbidly obese and lethargic, and while Robin becomes haggard and snaps at him unreasonably (although Future Ted admits he is exaggerating and that they only let themselves go a little).
 Lily and Marshall just think the couple is going through a rough patch, and convince Ted not to interfere.

 At MacLaren's, Marshall watches Barney eat an entire plate of ribs and asks him directly if he is happy.
 Not giving a proper answer, Barney describes his relationship in a depressing manner, convincing Marshall that he is unhappy.
 He and Ted ask Lily to help break up Barney and Robin, given her experience in plotting breakups.
-Since Lily has reformed her ways, Ted plans a repeat of what broke up his relationship with Robin, involving champagne and a wedding ring.
-Much to their surprise, the plan results in the couple mutually surrendering to the idea of matrimony, and after they announce it in the bar, Lily agrees to break them up properly.
+Since Lily has reformed her ways, she refuses.
+Ted plans a repeat of what broke up his relationship with Robin, involving champagne and a wedding ring.
+Much to their surprise, the plan results in the couple mutually surrendering to the idea of matrimony, out of pure convenience.

-Lily has a plan to remind the couple of their four biggest arguments: dirty dishes, Barney's ex-girlfriends, Stormtroopers, and a Canadian-American war.
+Lily agrees to break up Barney and Robin, and plans to remind them of their four biggest arguments: dirty dishes, Barney's ex-girlfriends, Stormtroopers, and a Canadian-American war.
 She contacts Robin's friend, Alan Thicke, to meet the couple at their usual diner, along with one of Barney's insane one-night stands, Meg (April Bowlby), a passing actor dressed as a Stormtrooper, and a busboy carrying dirty dishes.